ibm-cloud-docs/logs-router/target-manage.md

 {: #target_icl_ui_delete}
 {: ui}

-You cannot delete an {{site.data.keyword.logs_router_full_notm}} target if it is used in a route or as a default target setting.
+You cannot delete an {{site.data.keyword.logs_routing_full_notm}} target if it is used in a route or as a default target setting.
 {: important}

 1. [Log in to your {{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/login){: external}.